 “I want to be a doctor.”

 “That’s no guarantee.
-You are talking about taking a huge risk.
-Interrupting my studies, leaving my Mom to move to a country where I don’t know anyone.”
+You’re talking about taking a huge risk.
+Interrupting my studies and leaving my mom to move to a country where I don’t know anyone.”

 “We’ll be together.”